0x8/ubuntu_setup/README.md

     - Whether this is due to graphics support issues in server, I'm unsure
 - Script does not automatically change theme to agnoster
     - I believe fixing this requires some fancy sed stuff which I know nothing about at the moment so bear with me on this one.
 I'll try to fix it eventually.
-- Does not include the following: pwntools, capstone, ropgadget
+- Does not include the following: ~~pwntools~~, capstone, ropgadget
     - For some reason pip is a royal bastard when it comes to trying to install these and every single one of them fails.
 Requests on the other hand is fine
+    - **FIXED pwntools** it was related to a dependency issue due to 16.04 using python3.
+Script now installs some python2.7 stuff so pwntools will work.
+Remember to head pwntools scripts with `#!/usr/bin/env python2` instead of `#!/usr/bin/env python` because as I stated above, 16.04 uses python3 in which pwntools won't work.